-Professor of Politics, Ithaca College; Co-Director Finger Lakes Environmental Film Festival
+Professor of Politics, Ithaca College; Co-Director Finger Lakes Environmental Film Festival.

 Good film enriches human experience with meaning and understanding.
-For more than 20 years Ithaca’s two art cinema houses, Cinemapolis and Fall Creek Pictures have been dedicated to showing the best examples of the “seventh art”; films that stir our feelings, open our minds, connect us to others and deepen our understanding of life so that when we leave the theater, the world looks a little different.
+For more than 20 years Ithaca’s two art cinema houses, Cinemapolis and Fall Creek Pictures were dedicated to showing the best examples of the “seventh art”; films that stir our feelings, open our minds, connect us to others and deepen our understanding of life so that when we leave the theater, the world looks a little different.

-Cinemapolis, operated by Seventh Art, Inc., has been a vital part of Ithaca’s cultural life since 1986.
+History of 7th ArtCinemapolis, operated by Seventh Art, Inc., has been a vital part of Ithaca’s cultural life since 1986.
 Initially a for-profit organization established by Lynne Cohen and Richard Szanyi, the theater was located in two sites, the Fall Creek and Cinemapolis theaters.
 Cinemapolis was reorganized in 2000 to become a not-for-profit 501(c)(3), board-directed organization, like other arts organizations such as the Hangar and Kitchen theaters.

 In 2007, the Board decided to take the opportunity to design a brand new theater in downtown Ithaca, a site which has allowed an ever expanding program of community education and special events as well as the continuation of fine independent and art films.
 All 5 screens are now located under one roof with updated equipment in an attractive, accessible and comfortable environment.
 Among the special educational offerings are discussions about films that raise important current issues, “Local Favorites” lecture series and Kidsflix matinees, in addition to an expanded role in the Finger Lakes Environmental Film Festival.